dhthwy/r/README.md

 "People who don't make time to share are nothing to eachother.
 That's the reality.

+You sure did make time.
+Lots of it.
+But none for me.

 That was your choice.
 Not mine."

 ---